 Floods can happen anywhere in the U.S. at any time of the year, and weather isn’t the only cause of flooding.
 It doesn’t have to be a raging river, or torrential rains that destroy your home.
 It’s possible to have your home flooded by poor water diversion from new construction on your street.
 Something as simple as a clogged storm drain can flood your ground floor in a matter of hours.
 According to FloodSmart, more than 20% of flood claims come from places where the flood risk is low, so beware.

 Find out before you buy if your potential home is in a flood zone, and get a quote on what flood insurance for your home, over the life of your mortgage, will be.
 Ask your real estate agent, insurance agent, or lender about the property’s flood status before closing.
 Flood zone disclosure is not mandatory so many homebuyers don’t find out about flood zones until their closing, or even afterwards!
 (If it’s too late, and you already bought your house, here are 10 things you can do to prepare your home for a flood.)

 Low Flood Risk Is No Guarantee You Won’t Need Insurance

 Even if the risk for flooding is low, most lenders will require their borrowers to pay for flood insurance on the property.
 When a property is at risk of flooding (even when that risk is relatively small), their collateral is at stake – and their risk needs to be mitigated, which means you will pay extra to live in a flood zone.
-Find out if the property you’re looking at is in a flood zone through FEMA or by visiting Free Flood.
+Find out if the property you’re looking at is in a flood zone through FEMA.
 If you are in a rural area, or area under new construction, your address may not have been evaluated yet.